FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 * `--logging-level <string>`

   Use this flag to set the logging level for the peer.
-This flag only has meaning on the individual commands.
-It does not apply at the top level.
+It does not apply to the `peer` command; it only has meaning on the individual `peer` subcommands.

   This command is overridden by the `CORE_LOGGING_LEVEL` environment variable if it is set.
 A full list of peer environment variables is described in the [peer environment variables reference topic](../Advanced/Peer/PeerEnvironmentVariables.md).